 Have you ever washed your wheelie bin?
 Wait, people actually clean their wheelie bins?

 So, you’re convinced that your wheelie bin needs to be pampered.
 How do you go about it?
-It’s a good thing that you’ve landed on this page because we’ll tell you exactly how with this ultimate wheelie bin cleaning guide 101.
+It’s good that you’ve landed on this page because we’ll tell you exactly how with this ultimate wheelie bin cleaning guide 101.

 Before throwing it into the bin